janis-commerce/export/README.md

 Methods:

-* static *getUsers* - return a object with entity data for userCerated and userModified
+* static *getUsers* - return a object with entity data for userCerated and userModified. if fail request, return a empty object.

 ```js
 const { UserHelper, ControllerExport } = require('@janiscommerce/export');